proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/creating-a-multi-level-multisig-account.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-## What’s next?
+**Note:**

-Who should cosign the transaction if Account #5 initiates an aggregate bonded transaction?
+Who should co-sign the transaction if Account #5 initiates an aggregate bonded transaction?
 Multisig accounts are not capable of cosigning transactions, cosignatories are responsible for doing so.

 ![Multi-level multisig-account complex](/img/mlma-complex-2.png "Multi-level multisig-account complex")